Why would anyone wear a cross around their neck?

 It’s important for us to grasp that truth!

-God can only redeem what we surrender to Him.
+God can only redeem what you surrender to Him.

 Have you surrendered your: